-The results of this test work are expected in the December 2018 guarter.
+The results of this test work are expected early in the March 2019 guarter.

 Apurimac Iron Project (Peru)

 In early 2018, the Peru Government signaled its intention to undertake a study into building a 570km multi-railway, which would connect Strike's Apurimac Iron Ore Project to a multi-user port on the west coast of Peru.
 The tender for the study was recently won by an international consortium and Strike expects that the study will take approximately 12 months to complete.